Storage Subsystem Analysis

-Storage (or memory) is a very important part of the system.
-Understanding storage utilization is critical and will depend greatly on workload.
 Paging happens when storage/memory is not available and data has to be written to disk.
-It is much more efficient to use storage as well as improving response times.
+It is much more efficient to use storage instead of disk, plus it improves response times.
 Paging can cause severe system performance issues.
-Defining storage varies with traditional CMS workloads and Linux workloads.
 The amount of total storage, the size of the Dynamic Paging Area (DPA) and the size/type of paging disks all come into play for the most efficient performance of the system.
 One of the top reasons for a first-time installation having a z/VM outage is from lack of proper page space planning.
 If running out of page space, the system will take a PGT004 abend.
+If the system starts paging at a high rate - check ESASTR1 to see what changed.

 For more information about paging, see System Page analysis.